-Nicole's writing has appeared in a range of publications including ARTnews, Big Red & Shiny, C Magazine, Gastronomica, ...might be good, Nka: Journal of Contemporary African Art, Public Art Review, Walker Art Center Magazine; the Phaidon Press volumes Vitamin D2 and Vitamin Green; and exhibition catalogues published by, among others, Joan Mitchell Foundation and The Studio Museum in Harlem.
-She is the former editorial manager at Art21 and founding editor of Art21 Magazine (est. 2013).
+Nicole's writing has appeared in a range of publications including ARTnews, C Magazine, Gastronomica, Nka: Journal of Contemporary African Art, Public Art Review, Walker Art Center Magazine, and the Phaidon Press volumes Vitamin Green and Vitamin D2.
+She has also made contributions to exhibition catalogues published by Joan Mitchell Foundation and The Studio Museum in Harlem, among others.
+Nicole is the founding editor of Art21 Magazine (est. 2013).

 Nicole has written extensively about food in contemporary art and has been called one of the leading voices on the subject.
 She has published on the work of Seitu Jones, Michael Rakowitz, and Jennifer Rubell, to name a few.
 She is currently working with the New York-based artist Elia Alba on her book, The Supper Club.

 A native of the California Bay Area, Nicole earned her bachelor's degree in art history at San Francisco State University.
 She received her master's degree from the Bard College Center for Curatorial Studies.